gitlabhq/gitlabhq/doc/integration/trello_power_up.md

 ## What is my Personal Access Token?

-You can learn more about generating a personal access token in the [Personal Access Token Documentation][]
+You can learn more about generating a personal access token in the [Personal Access Token Documentation][personal-access-token-documentation]

-[Personal Access Token Documentation]: ../user/profile/personal_access_tokens.html
+[personal-access-token-documentation]: ../user/profile/personal_access_tokens.html